4 Steps for Garden Frost Protection

 Img via NewOldStockPhotos

 The main idea here is to cover your garden so it’ll hold in some extra heat.
 Take bed sheets, drop clothes, blankets, and/or plastic sheets to make suitable covers for plants that will be vulnerable to frost.
 Use stakes and posts (for a quick fix, use a broom handle) to basically make a tent over your plants and hold down the edges.
 Use this in combination with damp soil for better results.
+Tom, Garden In Minutes® co-founder and inventor of the Garden Grid™ waternig system, put together this helpful video on how to build a simple greenhouse covering for your garden.

 3) Cover low lying plants with mulch